Mikful/techdegree-project-1/README.md

 # Treehouse Full Stack JS Techdegree - Project 1
-# This project is a random quote generator
+## This project is a random quote-for-thought generator.